PGCE History

 - Counsell, C., Burn, K., Chapman, A. (eds.)
 (2016) Masterclass in History Education: Transforming Teaching and Learning London, Bloomsbury

-Older, but useful works by respected history educators:
+Older, but useful works by highly respected history educators:

 - Davies, I (ed.)
 (2011), Debates in History Teaching London: Routledge